 On the basis of the modified Greenfield approach, the assessment of whether retail markets are effectively competitive should be undertaken assuming the absence of regulation based on a finding of SMP.
-The analysis should however take into account the effects of other types of regulation applicable to the relevant retail and related wholesale market(s) throughout the relevant period.
-For the purposes of this report, that means in particular that the NRA will have to ascertain to what extent the existence of general legislation (namely the BCRD), as well as other instruments that are different from SMP regulation and that might be in place (such as symmetric regulation regulating access to physical infrastructure), may be sufficient on their own to prevent distortions of competition at the retail level.
+The analysis should, however, take into account the effects of other types of regulation applicable to the relevant retail and related wholesale market(s) throughout the relevant period.
+For the purposes of this report, that means in particular that the NRA will have to ascertain to what extent the existence of general legislation (namely the BCRD), as well as instruments other than SMP regulation that might be in place (such as symmetric regulation regulating access to physical infrastructure), may be sufficient on their own to prevent distortions of competition at the retail level.